tasmota/docs/docs/Home-Assistant.md

     Announced to Home Assistant as [MQTT Sensor](https://www.home-assistant.io/integrations/sensor.mqtt/).

     When discovery is enabled Tasmota will send all the sensors information to Home Assistant.
 For each sensor present, entities will be created in numbers equal to the items present below him.

+    Example:
-    Example: an AM2301 sensor will generate one entity for temperature, one for humidity and one for dew point.
+    An AM2301 sensor will generate one entity for Temperature, one for Humidity and one for Dew point.

     !!! warning
          Please be advised that not all sensors can be correctly rendered under Home Assistant.
 In those cases a fallback function will be used to create a generic sensor and the correct operation is not guaranteed.

 === "Switches"
-    Announced to Home Assistant as [MQTT Binary Sensor](https://www.home-assistant.io/integrations/binary_sensor.mqtt/) and/or as a [Automation Trigger](https://www.home-assistant.io/docs/automation/trigger/).
+    Announced to Home Assistant as [MQTT Binary Sensor](https://www.home-assistant.io/integrations/binary_sensor.mqtt/) and/or as an [Automation Trigger](https://www.home-assistant.io/docs/automation/trigger/).

-    To have switches discovered `SwitchTopic` must be set to a custom name and it will automatically start to listen and publish using `/stat/%topic%/SWITCH<x>` (binary sensor) or `/stat/%topic%/SWITCH<x>T` (trigger) topics.
+    To have switches discovered `SwitchTopic` must be set to a custom name and it will automatically start to listen and publish using `stat/%topic%/SWITCH<x>` (binary sensor) or `stat/%topic%/SWITCH<x>T` (trigger) topics.

     Depending by the `SwitchMode`used, a switch can be a Trigger (`TOGGLE`or `HOLD`), a Binary Sensor (`ON`/`OFF`) or both at the same time.